-As you will be dealing with inventory everyday, it might become painful to manage inward and outward stock movement manually.
-Start using a good inventory management software to track your inventory.
-Some of the softwares even provide inventory sync option with your shopping cart or marketplace account.
+As you will be dealing with inventory every day, it might become painful to manage inward and outward stock movement manually.
+Start using good inventory management software to track your inventory.
+Some of the softwares even provide an inventory sync option with your shopping cart or marketplace account.

 6) Be discoverable online

-Your customers are more likely to search for your business before they make any purchase.
+Your customers are more likely to search for your business before they make any purchases.
 If they can’t find product reviews or any other information about your business, they might drop off.
-So, its important to have online presence in the form of company website, social media account or any other channel.
+So, it’s important to have an online presence in the form of a company website, social media account, or any other channel.

-Here is an in-depth guide to build online presence for your business.
+Here is an in-depth guide to building an online presence for your business.

 Selling On Marketplaces Vs Own Web Store

-Now that you are ready to sell online, its time for a big decision.
-Should you sell on online eCommerce marketplaces like Flipkart or Amazon or should you setup your own web store?
+Now that you are ready to sell online, it’s time for a big decision.
+Should you sell on online eCommerce marketplaces like Flipkart or Amazon or should you set up your web store?

 Sell online using eCommerce Marketplaces:

 This one is perhaps the most simple option.
-Process of selling on these marketplaces is very simple and you can start selling within a week.
+The process of selling on these marketplaces is very simple and you can start selling within a week.

-Process Involved – All you have to do is to visit seller-registration pages of these sites by clicking on the links above and submit your business details.
-You will need to keep VAT registration number, PAN number and Bank details handy.
+Process Involved – All you have to do is to visit the seller-registration pages of these sites by clicking on the links above and submitting your business details.
+You will need to keep your VAT registration number, PAN number, and Bank details handy.
 Some sites need address proof as well.
 You can upload scanned copies of these documents.
-Verification is completed normally in couple of days.
+Verification is completed normally in a couple of days.

-Disadvantages – These marketplaces charge higher commission on every sale.
-For some items, it could go upto 15-20%.
-Apart from this, you have a little control over how your product is displayed on their sites.
+Disadvantages – These marketplaces charge higher commissions on every sale.
+For some items, it could go up to 15-20%.
+Apart from this, you have little control over how your product is displayed on their sites.

-As you can see, selling on eCommerce marketplaces is fairly simple and straight forward process.
+As you can see, selling on eCommerce marketplaces is a fairly simple process.
 It takes less time and you can save on your marketing costs.

 Setup your own web store or shopping cart to sell online:

-This option can be further split into two parts – You can either develop your own eCommerce website and host it on your own server or create a web store using online store creators.
-We will discuss second option as its relatively easy and cost saving.
+This option can be further split into two parts – You can either develop your own eCommerce website and host it on your server or create a web store using online store creators.
+We will discuss the second option as it’s relatively easy and cost-saving.

-Process Involved – Just register on one of these sites and upload your product catalogue.
-You can link your own payment gateway or use the one provided by these sites.
+Process Involved – Just register on one of these sites and upload your product catalog.
+You can link your payment gateway or use the one provided by these sites.

 Advantages – Interface is easy and no technical knowledge is required.
-You customise the look and feel of your store.
+You customize the look and feel of your store.

 So, take your pick and start selling online.